Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation: Numerical Results

 \subsection{Transfer with dissipation}

-Figure.~\ref{fig: dissipation} shows the transfer efficiency of edge states under three-step transfer with dissipation using Eqs.~\eqref{eq: evl_diss} and~\eqref{eq: tanh_vt}.
-As expected intuitively, dissipation reduces transfer efficiency, and as $p$ increases, meaning stronger dissipation, the efficiency decreases.
-If we consider about $\phi$, we find that the closer $\phi$ is to $\pi/2$, the lower transfer efficiency.
-Additionaly, in particular, it is observed that bit flip dissipation has little effect on transfer efficiency when $v$ is small, while dephasing dissipation has little effect when $v$ is large.
-The cause of these behaviors can be explained by considering the internal state of the wavefunction of moving edge state.
-In laboratory frame, when $v$ is small enough, the internal state of the moving edge state satisfies
+Figure.~\ref{fig: dissipation} compares the transfer efficiency of the edge states by three-step transfer as a function of the normalized velocity with dissipation using Eqs.~\eqref{eq: evl_diss} with that without dissipation.
+We consider three kinds of the Kraus operators, $k_x(\phi)$, $k_y(\phi)$, and $K_z(\phi)$ as well as several parameter sets of the strength of dissipation$\phi=\pi/2, \pi/4$ and $p=0.01, 0.1$.

+First, comparing the results with $p=0.01$ and $0.1$, we observe that the fidelity is reduced as increasing the strength of dissipation $p$.
+In addition, the fidelity also decreases when the dissipation strength $\phi$ approaches $\pi/2$.
+However, remarkably, bit-flip noise $(K_x)$ has a negligible effect on the fidelity in the low-velocity regime, irrespective of the dissipation strength of $p$ and $\phi$.
+Furthermore, dephasing noise $(K_z)$ becomes suppressed as $v$ approaches the effective speed of light.

+These behaviors can be understood by considering the velocity-dependence of the internal states of the relativistic edge state in Eq.\ (\ref{eq: Psi_v}).
+In the laboratory frame, in the limit of $\tilde{v}\rightarrow 0$, the internal state reduces to

-which is an eigenvector of $\sigma_{x}$ belonging to the eigenvalue one.
-In other words, when $v$ is small enough, the wavefunction of moving edges state is also an eigenfunction of $\sigma_{x}$, meaning that bit flip dissipation has little impact on the transfer efficiency.
-Note that this property is ensured by chiral symmetry in the context of topological insulators: edge states are also the eigenstates of the unitary operator $\Gamma$, which satisfies $\Gamma H \Gamma^{-1} = -H$, representing chiral symmetry.
-Similarly, when $v$ is large enough, or close to $\tilde{c} = 1$, the internal state of the moving edge state becomes
+which is an eigenstate of $\sigma_x$ whose eigenvalue is $-1$.
+Consequently, the state is inherently robust against $\sigma_x$-type bit-flip errors at low velocities.
+We emphasize that this property is ensured by chiral symmetry in the context of topological insulators: edge states are also the eigenstates of the unitary operator $\Gamma$, which satisfies $\Gamma H \Gamma^{-1} = -H$, representing chiral symmetry.
+Similarly, in the high-velocity limit $v \rightarrow 1$, the internal state of the moving edge state becomes

-which is an eigenvector of $\sigma_{z}$ belonging to the eigenvalue one.
-In other words, when $v$ is large enough, the wavefunction of moving edge state becomes an eigenfunction of $ \sigma_{z} $, meaning that dephasing dissipation no longer affects the transfer efficiency.
-This property is ensured by the Lorentz invariance of Dirac equation. \\
+which is an eigenstate of $\sigma_{z}$, whose eigenvalue is one.
+In this high-velocity regime, the wavefunction becomes an eigenstate of the dephasing operator $\sigma_z$, meaning that the edge state is robust against $\sigma_z$-type dephasing errors.
+Note that this property is ensured by Lorentz invariance of the Dirac equation.